lavishabhambri/tweaked-xv6/README.md

 ### Possible Exploitation of MLFQ Policy by a Process

 If a process voluntarily relinquishes control of the CPU, it leaves the queuing network, and when the process becomes ready again after the I/O, it is inserted at the tail of the same queue, from which it is relinquished earlier.
-This can be exploited by a process, as just when the time-slice is about to expire, the process can voluntarily relinquish control of the CPU, and get inserted in the same queue again.
-If it ran as normal, then due to time-slice getting expired, it would have been preempted to a lower priority queue.
-The process, after exploitation, will remain in the higher priority queue, so that it can run again sooner that it should have.
+This can be exploited by a coder if the coder adds a short I/O burst having frequency less than the time slice of the queue.
+Due to this, the process will be removed from the queue and be added back to the same queue (highest priority queue).
+This will hold the process in the same queue again and again and will get finished with the highest priority in the highest priority queue.

 ### Tabulation of the performances of the scheduling algorithms (Observed outputs)